gap-system/gap/INSTALL.md

     gap> Read( Filename( DirectoriesLibrary( "tst" ), "teststandard.g" ) );

-Again we recommend a computer with at least 1 GB of memory to run this test.
 It takes significantly longer to complete than `testinstall.g`, but otherwise produces output similar to the `testinstall.g` test.

 Windows users should note that the Command Prompt user interface provided